codycarter1763/Eddie-Van-Halen-s-Kramer-Frankenstrat-Guitar-/README.md

 For the finish, I decided on polyurathane spray for its durability and fast drying times.
 After I applied many coats of polyurathane, I wet sanded all the way to 2000 grit sandpaper and used Guitar One polish with a microfiber towel and electric buffer for the flat parts to achieve a shiny finish.
 The wood itself was very grainy, so the poly coat took the shaoe of the various grooves and grain, but after polishing for a while it came out just fine.

 ## Routing
 Just like the original frankenstrat, Eddie had channeled out the pickup holes in the body to be able to fit the humbucker and toggle switch.
-While there are bodies on the market with humbucker routings, I wanted to royte my own cavities with a SSS stratocaster body.
+While there are bodies on the market with humbucker routings, I wanted to route my own cavities with a SSS stratocaster body.

 <img width="776" height="391" alt="image" src="https://github.com/user-attachments/assets/13f30027-5850-4eca-8772-c20eefd78779" />